massdriver-cloud/docs/docs/getting_started/02-credentials.md

   initialValue='massdriver-provisioner'
 /><br />

-Using [GCloud CLI](https://cloud.google.com/sdk/docs/install), paste the following command in a terminal to create a service account for Massdriver to use:
+Using [gcloud CLI](https://cloud.google.com/sdk/docs/install), paste the following command in a terminal to create a service account for Massdriver to use:

 <DynamicServiceAccount />